High-degree cubature on Wiener space through unshuffle expansions: Explicit, general- d , degree- 7 cubature measures through unshuffle expansions

-As discussed, the Eulerian idempotent method produces a cubature formula with a number of redundant terms.
-It is natural to question whether these can be removed to reduce the size of the cubature formula.
-For the degree-7 expansion given in Theorem \ref{theorem:deg_7_cubature_formula}, the only redundancy that directly affects the number of cubature points is the inclusion of both the terms $\e(ij)$ and $e(ji)$ for any $i,j$, which require $z_{ij}$ to have dimension $d^2$.
-These are linked by the anti-symmetry $\e(ij)=-\e(ji)$, so we could hope to halve the dimension of $z_{ij}$ by only considering $i<j$.
-Indeed this can be achieved for the case of Brownian motion in $\mathbb{R}^3$ by mimicking the anti-symmetric structure given to the coefficients of $[i,j]$ in the formula in Theorem \ref{thm:3dlyndon}.
-However for higher dimensions, the same obstacles already encountered in Section \ref{sec:3D} prevent any obvious generalisation. \begin{theorem}[Asymmetric Degree-7 Cubature Formula for Brownian Motion with drift in $\mathbb{R}^{1+3}$] Let $(z_i,\lambda)$, $(z_{ij},\mu)$ and $(z,\xi)$ be independent Gaussian cubature formulae of $(\text{deg}=7, \text{dim}=3)$, $(\text{deg}=3, \text{dim}=\frac{1}{2}\cdot 3\cdot (3+1)$) and $(\text{deg}=2, \text{dim}=1)$ respectively where we understand $z_{ij}$ has dimensions only for $i\leq j$.
-Define the function,
+Given that the Eulerian idempotent method produces a cubature formula with a number of redundant terms, it is natural to question whether these can be removed to reduce the size of the cubature formula.
+For the degree-7 cubature formula given in \autoref{theorem:deg_7_cubature_formula}, the only redundancy that directly affects the number of cubature points is the inclusion of both the terms $\e(ij)$ and $\e(ji)$ for any $i,j$, since these require $z_{ij}$ to have dimension $d^2$.
+These are linked by the anti-symmetry $\e(ij)=-\e(ji)$, so we could hope to (asymptotically) halve the dimension of $z_{ij}$ by only considering $i\leq j$.
+Indeed this can be achieved by the following corollary. \begin{corollary}[Degree-7 cubature formula with broken symmetries] Let $(z_i,\lambda)$, $(z_{ij},\mu)$ and $(z,\eta)$ be independent Gaussian cubature formulae of $(\text{deg}=7, \text{dim}=d)$, $(\text{deg}=3, \text{dim}=\frac{1}{2}d (d+1)$) and $(\text{deg}=2, \text{dim}=1)$ respectively, where we understand $z_{ij}$ has dimensions only for $i\leq j$.
+Define,